 Peel and Seed the Peppers

 - When the peppers are cool enough to handle by hand, uncover the bowl.
 Handling one pepper at a time, hold from the top (by the stem), poke a small hole to release any liquid from within the peppers.
 Peel and discard the charred skin(this will be a bit messy).
-Slice the pepper open and scrape the seeds.
-Discard the seeds.
+Slice the pepper open, scrape and discard the seeds.

 To serve

-- As an easy appetizer, arrange the sliced peppers on a platter and add some burrata or mozzarella and seasonings of your choice (I used garlic and crushed red pepper flakes).
-Add some sliced rustic bread to serve along.
+- As an easy appetizer, arrange the sliced peppers on a platter and add some burrata or mozzarella and seasonings of your choice.
+I used garlic and crushed red pepper flakes.
+Add some sliced rustic bread to serve.

 Marinate for Later